-We are introducing a new initiative in school called 'No Outsiders'.
+We have introduced a new initiative in school called 'No Outsiders'.
 Children will learn about the Equality Act through themes and activities based on story books.
 We will delivered workshops to parents/carers in each year group to tell them about the initiative and to explore the books and themes.
-We will be launching the initiative with our children at the start of the Summer Term.
+We launched the initiative with our children at the start of the Summer Term 2016.

 Schools have a statutory duty to promote diversity and support British Law/ British values as well as continually promoting this through our curriculum we have a dedicated 'Equality Day'.
 The 'No Outsiders' approach will further help school to promote diversity and celebrate difference.

 No outsiders links strongly with our school ICARE values and we recognise children’s achievement and progress at our weekly celebration assembly.